orallony/AWS/Lab 02 - Getting Started with AWS IAM.md

 3. Try clicking the **Launch Instance** button.

 4. You should receive an error message saying you are not authorized.

-5. Go to the **S3** service (use the search bar again).

-6. You might be able to see a list of S3 buckets, but you won’t be able to create a new bucket or delete anything.

 ## ✅ End of Lab